20481A5450/Chat_With_LLM-s/README.md

-# 🚀 Ollama x Streamlit Playground
+# 🚀 Ollama x Streamlit Chat UI

 This project demonstrates how to run and manage models locally using [Ollama](https://ollama.com/) by creating an interactive UI with [Streamlit](https://streamlit.io).